nfragakis/Lincoln-Zoo-Camera-Trap/README.md

 	- This model has been pre-trained on the [COCO Dataset](https://cocodataset.org/)

 ## TODO
+- Add resnet50 backbone from FastAI to FastRCNN model
 - Document Training Process & Dataset
     - D02
     - All images